rcghpge/lnos/docs/README.md

 "A UTA flavored distro with all the applications and tools the different engineering majors use" - Professor Bakker

 ## Overview
-The-LN-Project is a custom Linux distribution based on Arch Linux, designed specifically for University of Texas at Arlington (UTA) students.
+The-LN-Project is a custom Linux distribution based on Arch Linux, originally designed for University of Texas at Arlington (UTA) students.
 It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.

 * First focused discipline is Computer Science (CS).